Shalini24Kanna/TCL-Workshop/README.md

 ### Conclusion
  - The excel sheet is taken and processes using TCL book `vsdsynth` and obtained output in the desired format.
- - All tasks / modules are simulated and any errors seen while processing are resolved.
+ - All tasks / modules are simulated and if any errors seen while processing are resolved.
 ## 6. Acknowledgements
  - Kunal Ghosh, Co-founder (VSD Corp.
 Pvt.
 Ltd)